Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 • Author and/or review compliant RA MD documentation for HA submissions, applying agreed RA MD Global regulatory strategies, current regulatory standards and guidelines.

-• Lead, prepare and communicate RA MD risk management assessments, contingency plans, and lessons learned on major submissions and escape as appropriate.
+• Lead, prepare and communicate RA MD risk management assessments, contingency plans, and lessons learned on major submissions and elevate as appropriate.

 • Facilitate/support device related interactions with Health Authorities globally.